-See Looking at the Galaxy Text Dump File Structure on page 283 for specific information about the structure of the .csv file.
+See "About the Galaxy Dump File Structure" on page 409 for specific information about the structure of the .csv file.
 Before you start, make sure you know what instances you want to export to a file.

 To export objects to a Galaxy dump file